Nishant-Nagururu/The-Face-Of-Parkinsons-Disease/README.md

 ### The Face of Parkinson's Disease

-To obtain the **The Face of Parkinson's Disease** dataset, download it [here](#).
+To obtain the **The Face of Parkinson's Disease** dataset, download it here (coming soon).
 This dataset includes all video segments along with metadata detailing the locations of 478 facial landmarks in each detectable frame and the bounding box coordinates surrounding the target subject's face.

-Below is the process to recreate our dataset or develop a similar one starting from the **ParkCeleb** dataset.
-Note that some videos were manually curated and integrated from a [GitHub repository](#).

 ## The Face of Parkinson's Disease Pipeline